 Thank you for visiting the Administrative Service Bureau web page.
 The Administrative Services Bureau is responsible for critical administrative support functions including Budget and Finance, Information Technology Services, the Concealed Handgun Permit Unit, Human Resources/Background Investigations and Criminal Justice Records.
 The Budget and Finance Unit prepares and monitors the Sheriff’s Office budgets, totaling nearly $70 million.
 The Information Technology Unit is responsible for procuring, and maintaining all of the Sheriff’s Office computer and electronic data processing assets, with the exception of radio systems.
 The Concealed Handgun Permit Unit processes all applications for concealed handgun permits.
 The Human Resources/Background Investigations Unit processes all applications for employment for both sworn and non-sworn positions; tests and screens candidates; and manages human resources records.
 The Records Unit types and maintains police case reports and other criminal justices records.

-Fiscal & Compliance Services encompasses Budget and Finance, Detentions Accreditation, Contract Compliance, the Concealed Handgun Program and Extra Duty Services.
-The Budget and Finance Section is comprised of four (4) major functional areas: Accounting/Finance, Budget, Payroll, and Grants Management, which, in conjunction, provide overall quality and integrity of the Sheriff’s Office financial management and control system.
+Fiscal Services Section encompasses the Finance Unit, Accreditation, and Fiscal Compliance.
+The Finance Section is comprised of four (4) major functional areas: Accounting/Finance, Budget, Payroll, and Grants Management, which, in conjunction, provide overall quality and integrity of the Sheriff’s Office financial management and control system.

 This Division has oversight of contracts / contracted services, such as food service and medical services provided within the Criminal Justice Center (CJC).
 Our on-site contracted medical provider provides medical service inside CJC 24 hours a day, 7 days a week, 365 days each year and is capable of performing general medical care and basic dental procedures.
 When inmates require more extensive or intricate care, they are transported to an appropriate off-site medical facility, constantly remaining under direct supervision of at least one (1) deputy sheriff.
 The Medical Section staff members include management staff, a physician, a nurse practitioner, RNs, LPNs, Certified Medical Assistants, Dentist, Dental Technician, medical records staff, Mental Health Clinicians, Psychiatrist and Mental Health Director.
 Our on-site contracted food service provider prepares two (2) hot meals and one (1) sack lunch meal each day of the year.
 Currently, operations have been diverted to a Mobile Kitchen set-up while our Kitchen undergoes renovations to the floor, ceiling and roof.
 During Mobile Kitchen operations, our food service provider prepares one (1) hot meal and two (2) sack meals each day.
 Renovations are anticipated for completion in mid-October 2015, at which time normal food preparation procedures will return.